 - Judgemental statements like, “That was a bad idea” or “That was just lazy”.

 - Telling the employee how to fix his behavior or performance without checking if he is ready to receive suggestions.

 In performance and development coaching, delivering effective feedback is about finding the right balance.
 It becomes ineffective when the manager is either too direct or too indirect.

 - When it is too direct, the employee may perceive the feedback as humiliating, uncaring, and offensive.
 This triggers the flight or fright response in the amygdala leading to an emotionally charged response from the employee.

 - When it is too wordy or indirect, the message is lost in verbose explanations.
 This type of delivery can confuse the employee, thus reducing the feedback process to a futile exercise.

 How to Give Effective Feedback

 For the feedback to be effective, managers have to figure out the proper mode of delivery carefully: not too direct, not too indirect, but just right.
 It has to be clear, contextual, and facilitate change through inspiration rather than instruction.
 A successful session will not only boost the employee’s morale and his future performance but also improve the manager-employee relationship.

-The question is: Is there a good model that managers can use to provide constructive feedback effectively?
+The question is: Is there a good model that managers can use for delivering constructive feedback effectively?

 EAR Model for Effective Delivery

 EAR stands for Environment, Action, and Result, the essential ingredients that motivate an employee to lend his ear fully to the feedback from the manager.

 The manager must bring up the place, time, and the context in which she observed the behavior that triggered the feedback.

 The manager must be specific and detailed about the behavior of the employee, including both the words that the employee spoke and their body language.